-Phil Weber completed his Ph.D. at the School of Computer Science at The University of Birmingham, and as of November 2013 is awaiting his Viva.
-From 2008-2009 he took the MSc Advanced Computer Science, and graduated with distinction in December 2009.
+Phil Weber obtained his Ph.D. in Computer Science from the School of Computer Science at The University of Birmingham in July 2014.
+His thesis was entitled "A Framework for the Analysis and Comparison of Process Mining algorithms".
+From 2008-2009 Phil studied for the MSc Advanced Computer Science, and graduated with distinction in December 2009.
 Before that he worked in industry for a number of years following his B.Sc Computer Science at Loughborough University of Technology.

 During that gap Phil worked for ICL (now Fujitsu), Dixons Stores Group and the Egg bank on systems integration, consultancy, design, development and implementation, data migration, and latterly UNIX and storage systems administration (specialising in backups and data transfers).
 He is a Member of the BCS "The Chartered Institute for IT" (MBCS) and a was awarded Chartered IT Professional (CITP) status based on experience and peer recommendation.